Expected workload and field education component

 The Master of Social Work is a hybrid program that uses a combination of in-person and online learning.
-The majority of instruction is delivered in an online learning environment, utilizing discussion forums, assignments, and exams to develop the foundational concepts and theories of social work.
-In-person instruction is held two weekends per semester.
+The majority of instruction is delivered in an asynchronous, online learning environment, utilizing discussion forums, assignments, and exams to develop the foundational concepts and theories of social work.
+In-person instruction is held one weekend per semester, along with one weekend of synchronous (real-time) online learning.

 What is the benefit of the hybrid MSW format?